 The subsistence harvest of migratory birds has been monitored since the mid-1980's using voluntary household surveys.
-The AMBCC Harvest Assessment Program started in 2004 and relies on collaboration between the U.S. Fish & Wildlife Service, Alaska Dept. of Fish & Game, and many Alaska Native organizations.
-The survey program is funded by the U.S. Fish & Wildlife service and approved by the Office of Management and Budget (Control Number 1018-0124, exp. date 6/30/2016.
-Continuation of this harvest monitoring allows tracking trends in harvest levels and promotes engagement of subsistence users in resource management.
+The AMBCC Harvest Assessment Program started in 2004 and relies on collaboration among the U.S. Fish & Wildlife Service, Alaska Department of Fish & Game, and many Alaska Native organizations.
+The survey program is approved by the Office of Management and Budget (control number 1018-0124, exp. date 6/30/2016).
+Continued harvest monitoring allows tracking trends in harvest levels and promotes engagement of subsistence users in resource management.